Saving Energy in Your Home

 - Open the drapes or blinds during the day to help capture heat from sunlight, close them at night to help retain the heat gain.

-- Set the thermostat to 68 degrees when at home.
+- Set the thermostat between 60-68 degrees when at home.
 If you’re going away for the weekend, lower the thermostat to 60 degrees.
 Put another blanket on the bed and turn the thermostat down a few degrees at night.

 - Never use a stove, oven, or portable grill as an indoor heat source; doing so creates a safety hazard.